bobojoy/phase-1challenge/README.md

-This is a personal project that is used to calculate the following probelms:
+This is a personal project that is used to calculate the following problems:

 Problem 1: Student Grade Generator
 Write a function that prompts the user to input student marks.
 The input should be between 0 and 100.
 The output should correspond the correct grade, as shown below: